Skip to main menu Skip to content Skip to footer

 So how do parents and educators know when a child is ready to move to a less restrictive setting, let alone be mainstreamed?

-There are four important factors to consider when thinking about mainstreaming, advises Dr. Yael Rosenbaum, a pediatric neuropsychologist at the Child Mind Institute who has helped many families determine appropriate school placements, accommodations, and supports.
+There are four important factors to consider when thinking about mainstreaming, advises Dr. Yael Rosenbaum, a pediatric neuropsychologist, who has helped many families determine appropriate school placements, accommodations, and supports.

 • How resilient is your child?
-In trying to gauge how a child will respond to a new, more challenging school environment, her temperament may be a deciding factor.
-How well does she tolerate frustration and respond to obstacles?
-Is she a good problem-solver?
+In trying to gauge how a child will respond to a new, more challenging school environment, their temperament may be a deciding factor.
+How well do they tolerate frustration and respond to obstacles?
+Are they a good problem-solver?
 Having to struggle to fit in or keep up in a mainstream school can be hard on a child’s self-esteem.
 A child who is anxious or easily discouraged may do better staying in a more supportive classroom.

-• Is your child comfortable being an advocate for himself?
-In a mainstream setting, it can make all the difference whether your child is able and willing to speak up if he needs help.
-It isn’t always apparent to teachers when kids fall behind or feel lost, and a child who’s comfortable asking for help is likely to get more support, and not only do better but feel better about himself.
+• Is your child comfortable being an advocate for themselves?
+In a mainstream setting, it can make all the difference whether your child is able and willing to speak up if they need help.
+It isn’t always apparent to teachers when kids fall behind or feel lost, and a child who’s comfortable asking for help is likely to get more support, and not only do better but feel better about themselves.

 Interim steps